krystiangaleczka-tech/beautysalonapp/con_eng/PRPs/mario-beauty-salon-complete-system.md

 4. **Progressive Success**: Iterative development with continuous validation.
 5. **Global Rules**: Follow enterprise development system principles, but simplified for MVP.
 6. **DO NOT COMMIT TO GITHUB ANYTHING**
+7. **CHECK TESTS**: After every PHASE retest again all tests for micro-tasks and make sure they pass.

 ---